Separative Chemistry, Materials, and Processes

-This program provides training in the concepts and tools used in solution chemistry, extraction and separation chemistry, development, and materials and process science, in the context of research and development activities, particularly in relation to the nuclear fuel cycle and the recycling of strategic metals.
+This program provides training in the concepts and tools used in solution chemistry, extraction and separation chemistry, process engineering, and materials and process science, within the context of research and development activities, particularly those related to the nuclear fuel cycle and the recycling of strategic metals.

 Objectives

-You will be trained for careers in industry and research related to the field of separation chemistry, materials, and processes, particularly in the nuclear sector (fuel cycle, reactor operation, radiation protection and safety, waste management, decontamination, and decommissioning) or strategic metal recycling (extractive and separation chemistry, reprocessing).
+You will be trained for careers in industry and research related to the fields of separative chemistry, materials, and processes—particularly those in the nuclear sector (fuel cycle, reactor operation, radiation protection and safety, waste management, decontamination, and decommissioning) or the recycling of strategic metals (extractive and separative chemistry, reprocessing).

-The educational content of this program is spread over two years, with knowledge being acquired gradually in the various disciplines and a precise chronological sequence of teaching units, enabling the provision of high-level specialized and multidisciplinary education.
-The aim is to acquire scientific and technical knowledge as well as working methods and communication tools.
+The curriculum for this program is structured over two years, featuring a gradual acquisition of knowledge across various disciplines and a carefully sequenced series of course units designed to provide high-level specialized and multidisciplinary instruction.
+The goal is to equip students with scientific and technical knowledge, as well as effective work methods and communication skills.

-Upon completion of this training, you will have the scientific and technical skills enabling you to:
+Upon completion of this training, you will have acquired the scientific and technical skills necessary to:

-• Recognize the challenges associated with the upstream fuel cycle, particularly those relating to extractive and separative chemistry, ore processing, and remediation of mined and/or contaminated sites.
+• Recognize the challenges associated with the upstream phase of the fuel cycle, particularly those related to extractive and separative chemistry, ore processing, and the remediation of mined and/or contaminated sites

-• Be familiar with the various laws governing the nuclear sector in terms of radiation protection, control, safety, and waste management.
+• Understand the various laws and regulations governing the nuclear sector, including those related to radiation protection, oversight, safety, and waste management

-• Be able to understand the chemical properties of radioelements and radionuclides, and address the scale factors associated with the trace scale (chemistry at the indicator scale and environmental chemistry).
+• Be able to understand the chemical properties of radioelements and radionuclides, and address the scaling factors associated with the trace level (trace-level chemistry and environmental chemistry)

-• Be able to use simple models to evaluate the performance of a strategic metal separation process.
+• Be able to use simple models to evaluate the performance of a process for separating strategic metals

-• Be able to understand the life cycle of a material in relation to the properties required under conditions of use.
+• Be able to understand a material’s life cycle in relation to its intended properties under actual conditions of use

 • Mastering scientific and technical communication tools

-Upon completion of this training, you will have disciplinary and interdisciplinary knowledge and expertise in: radiochemistry, radioelement analysis, fuel cycle, reprocessing, extraction and separation processes for strategic metals, waste storage and disposal management, materials chemistry (development, structure, properties), fuel materials and waste containment matrices, nuclear safety and radiation protection, decontamination, dismantling of nuclear facilities, and remediation of contaminated soil.
+Upon completion of this program, you will have acquired disciplinary and interdisciplinary knowledge and expertise in: radiochemistry, analysis of radioelements, the nuclear fuel cycle, reprocessing, extraction and separation processes for strategic metals, waste storage and disposal management, materials chemistry (preparation, structure, properties), fuel materials and waste containment matrices, nuclear safety and radiation protection, decontamination, decommissioning of nuclear facilities, and remediation of contaminated soil.

 Organization

-The master's degree program is spread over four semesters, each worth 30 ECTS credits, in accordance with the European system.
-Each course unit is assessed either by a final written exam, continuous assessment, or, for certain professional course units, a written summary and oral presentation.
-These course units can be offset against each other.
+The master’s program spans four semesters, each worth 30 ECTS credits, in accordance with the European system.
+Each course is assessed through one of the following methods: a final written exam, continuous assessment, or a written synthesis paper and an oral presentation for certain professional-oriented courses.
+Credits from these courses can be transferred between semesters.
 An average grade of 10/20 or higher for the entire semester is required for validation.
-Semesters cannot be compensated for each other.
+Semesters cannot be offset against one another.

 Internships and supervised projects

-• M1 – Semester 1: Professional Projects – Project Monitoring (8 ECTS)
+• M1 – Semester 1: Professional Projects – Project Supervision (8 ECTS)

-• M1 – Semester 2: Communication and Professional Integration (2 ECTS)
+• M1 – Semester 2: Communication and Career Preparation (2 ECTS)

-• M1 – Semester 2: 2- to 4-month internship in a laboratory or company, preceded by a bibliographic report (10 ECTS)
+• M1 – Semester 2: A 2- to 4-month internship in a laboratory or company, preceded by a literature review (10 ECTS)

 • M2 – Semester 3: Project Management – Business Law – Innovation and Intellectual Property (4 ECTS)